Shinda Shinda No Papa: Release

 The lead actors announced the film on 28 July 2023.
 Earlier slated to release on the eve of Baisakhi on 14 April 2024, the release date was then pushed and released on 10 May 2024.

 Home media

-The movie was later released on Chaupal.
+The film was released on Chaupal on 31 October 2024.

 Reception

 Archika Khurana of The Times of India rated the film 3.5 stars out of 5 and wrote, "Shinda Shinda No Papa effectively portrays the dynamics of a father-son relationship against the backdrop of family life and cultural transitions.
 The use of a trip to India as a catalyst for exploring traditional values and parenting styles against the backdrop of life in Canada is a compelling narrative choice.".